dmitrypol/dmitrypol.github.io/_posts/2016-06-22-global_id_habtm.md

   has_and_belongs_to_many :accounts,  inverse_of: :nil
   validates :accounts, presence: true
   # adds _type field
-  # additonal params for this report
+  # additional params for this report
 end
 class ArticleReport < Report
   has_and_belongs_to_many :articles,  inverse_of: :nil
   validates :articles, presence: true
   # adds _type field
-  # additonal params for this report
+  # additional params for this report
 end
 {% endhighlight %}